 As two of the most complex and reliable joints in your body, your knees handle a fair amount of stress, strain, and everyday wear-and-tear.
 While they may be strong and resilient, they’re also prone to a wide range of painful injuries, conditions, and structural disorders.
-You don’t have to live with knee pain: Michael R. Lodes, DC, and the skilled team at Lodes Chiropractic Center can get to the root of your pain and help you resolve it.
-Call their Wilmington, Delaware, office, or schedule an appointment online today.
+You don’t have to live with knee pain: Michael R. Lodes, DC and the skilled team at Lodes Chiropractic Center can get to the root of your pain and help you resolve it.
+Call our office at 302-477-1565 or schedule an appointment online today.

 Knee Pain Q & A